 …then we would also love to meet you too!

 On your first Wednesday, come along to Winsford Gardens at about 10.50 am.
 We are there in Winsford Gardens almost every Wednesday (except for Bank Holidays.)

 Do arrive early so we can have you complete a short health questionnaire before our Warm Up and Tool Talk.

 Strong old shoes or boots will suffice.
 Unless we are digging holes or building something then you won’t need safety boots.
 Trainers are not recommended and Sandals are not suitable.

 Bring warm clothing if it is cold and waterproofs if wet weather is forecast.
 In the winter it can be quite exposed and we have nowhere to shelter.
 Wear clothes that you don’t mind getting dirty.
-We do provide gloves for you, but bring your own if you have them..
+We can provide gloves for you, but bring your own if you have them..

 In Summer, please bring a hat.
 We will provide sun lotion and water to drink.